Stremio/stremio-core-validator/README.md

 # Stremio Core Validator

-Stremio JSON Schema Validator for Node.js
+Stremio JSON Schema Validator for Node.js using stremio-core types

+Additional properties that are not part of the schema got removed.
+Validation functions returns null if the argument does not match the schema.

 ## Build